-Chromogenic Agar Media are culture medium used to isolate, identify, and differentiate specific microorganism from a heterogeneous population.
+Chromogenic Culture Media are culture medium used to isolate, identify, and differentiate specific microorganism from a heterogeneous population.
 The medium contains chromogenic substrate which is utilized by the microorganism to give colored colonies that is specific for each microorganism.
 Depending on the color of the result, the presence or absence of target organism is determined and also accurately differentiated from others.

 Classical culture media are based on the principle of change in color of the pH indicator whereas Chromogenic media are based on enzymatic utilization of chromogenic substrates.

 Principle of Chromogenic Media

 When the bond between the substrate and chromophore is split by a specific enzyme produced by the target microorganism, chromophore is released.
 In its unconjugated form, the chromophore shows distinctive colour.
 Due to reduced solubility, chromophore forms a precipitate that imparts unique color to the colony.

 Composition of Chromogenic Agar Media

 Like traditional culture media, chromogenic media also contains nutrients such as peptones, amino acids, yeast extract, minerals, vitamins and solidifers (agar).
 Depending on the purpose chromogenic media may also contain inhibitors.
 Unlike traditional media, they contain chromogenic substrates or chromogens.
 These chromogenic substrates such as ONPG, X-Gal, or X-Glu, together with a specified selectivity of the medium, is the simple principle behind chromogenic media.

 Advantages of Use of Chromogenic Agar Media:

 - Less Labor intensive and more economic:

-Though people perceive chromogenic media as expensive alternative, use of a single chromogenic medium rather two-three selective ones, reduces the cost of sample processing.
+Though people perceive chromogenic media as an expensive alternative, use of a single chromogenic medium rather two-three selective ones reduces the cost of sample processing.
 Chromogenic media may eliminate the need of subculture and further biochemical test for the identification of the isolates.

 - Less time consuming: As chromogenic media eliminate various steps of sample processing (e.g. subculturing, biochemical testing) results are available within 24 hours as compared to 48 hours or more by conventional methods.
-Timely diagnosis not only ensures better outcome for the patients but also helps in prevention and spread of infections.
+Timely diagnosis not only ensures a better outcome for the patients but also helps in the prevention and spread of infections.

 - Easy identification: On chromogenic agar medium, target colonies of specific microorganisms can be recognized by their colour at a glance.
 No specialized equipment needed.